moon-seo/opencv-project/README.md

 - Install OpenCV (python)

     `pip3 install opencv-python`
-- Load and Show images
+- Load and show images
-- Brightness Adjustment
+- Brightness adjustment
-- Addition and Subtraction
+- Addition and subtraction
-- Contrast Adjustment
+- Contrast adjustment
-- Extract Differences
+- Extract differences
-- Extract a Region of Interest (ROI)
+- Extract a region of interest (ROI)
-- Draw a Rectangle with a Specified color on a Specific Area
+- Draw a rectangle with a specified color on a specific area
+- Adjust pixel values
+- Connect to the camera (video)
+- Extract frames from the video

 # Image Source
 - [cat.jpg](https://ko.wikipedia.org/wiki/고양이아과)